Jakob-Bach/DS-Lab-2023/README.md

 ### Scoring

 The competition itself uses the micro-averaged F1 score, which corresponds to accuracy for single-label prediction.
-For course-internal scoring, we use Matthews Correlation Coefficient (MCC instead).
+For course-internal scoring, we use Matthews Correlation Coefficient (MCC) instead.

 - `split.py` creates one stratified holdout split.
 - `score.py` scores submissions for the holdout split.

 ### Demo Submissions

-We provide small demo script for creating submissions.
+We provide small demo scripts for creating submissions.
 The submission format is valid for the competition website as well as our course-internal scoring.

-- `predict_majority.py` creates a baseline solution that constantly predicts the majoriy class.
+- `predict_majority.py` creates a baseline solution that constantly predicts the majority class.
 - `predict_tree.py` uses a `sklearn` decision tree (you can easily switch the model).
   The only preprocessing is encoding of categorical features.